 My research interests span a number of areas of Renaissance literature, areas which have intersected and combined in various ways throughout my career:

 Literature and Music.
 The interrelationship of the 'harmonious sisters' has formed a constant thread in my work.
 Major publications on this subject began with Thomas Campion (1986), a book-length study of one of the most important of poet-composers, and since have included articles on music in Shakespeare and in the court masque.
 The book-length study, Shakespeare and Music appeared in 2006, in the Arden Shakespeare Companions series.
 Subsequent essays on Literature and Music, on music in Ben Jonson and on Music in Shakespearean performance history in Shakespeare Survey, have further extended my work in this area.
 An essay entitled 'Words for Music Perhaps' has appeared in a collection of essays on Lyric edited by Marion Thain, and an essay on 'Music' in the Cambridge Guide to the Worlds of Shakespeare, edited by Bruce R. Smith (2016).
-A collection of essays edited jointly with Bill Barclay, the Director of Music at Shakespeare's Globe, entitled Shakespeare, Music and Performance, is to be published in April 2017.
+A collection of essays edited jointly with Bill Barclay, the Director of Music at Shakespeare's Globe, entitled Shakespeare, Music and Performance, was published in April 2017.
 (And see below for various recent opportunities I've taken to speak on Shakespeare and Music.)